-Subsequent to the end of the Quarter, as disclosed in the Company's news release dated September 13, 2019, encouraging preliminary results were reported from the ore-sorting testwork being conducted by Cronimet Mining Processing SA (Pty) Ltd ("CMPSA") on the 28 tonne bulk sample collected from the stockpile in January, 2019.
+During the Quarter, as disclosed in the Company's news release dated September 13, 2019, encouraging preliminary results were reported from the ore-sorting testwork being conducted by Cronimet Mining Processing SA (Pty) Ltd ("CMPSA") on the 28 tonne bulk sample collected from the stockpile in January, 2019.
 While final analytical results are not yet available, visual examination of the products by CMPSA indicate tin recoveries that are exceeding expectations.
 Avalon is now planning to proceed with a Feasibility Study in collaboration with CMPSA to incorporate the ore-sorting results into the project development model.
 This is expected to be completed in 2020.
-Additional work at the East Kemptville site planned for the summer was delayed, pending completion of the final agreement with the surface rights holder on the transfer of surface tenure.
-This agreement is now expected to be finalized in early 2020, after which the stockpile drilling and final environmental studies can proceed.
+Additional work at the East Kemptville site was delayed, pending completion of the transfer has been delayed due to a change in management in the surface rights holder and a subsequent decision to conduct a further review of the proposed project development model.
+This agreement is not expected to be finalized now until early to mid 2020.

-In addition to extensive engagement during the year with NGOs, political and business leaders, engagement continued to accelerate with the Acadia First Nation ("AFN") during the Quarter.
+In addition to extensive engagement during the year with NGOs, political and business leaders, engagement continued with the Acadia First Nation ("AFN") during the Quarter.
 Regular meetings have been scheduled with AFN leadership to discuss business opportunities.
 A meeting was previously held with the Benefits Committee of the KMKNO (Provincial Mi'kmaq) Assembly toward concluding an IBA type agreement and to initiate their input into the permitting process.
 The responsibility for the IBA negotiation was transferred to the local AFN, which will simplify and improve this process.
 The AFN continue to be supportive of the Company's development plans for the East Kemptville site.
-It was mutually agreed to put a hold on additional agreement discussions until financing is confirmed to move the project forward.
+It was mutually agreed to put a hold on additional agreement discussions until the necessary approvals and financing are confirmed to allow the project to move forward.